ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Robotics or engineering projects.
 - Competitive Programming.
 If you are good at competitive programming, that's cool, except if you write int a,b,c,d,e,f,g at the start of every program, then not cool.
 Basically, competitive programming is a big plus, but only if you can explain algorithms to a normal decent human being.

 These things are really cool.
 If you have four or more from the list above, you have a really good chance of getting into freshmen-only programs such as Facebook University or Microsoft Explore.
-If you don't have any, don't worry, it's not that important for this position.
+If you don't have any, don't worry, it's not that important for the software development position.

 Here's what they are looking for:
 - Teaching Assistant experience in CS class, especially if it pays.